Data Quality Studio — Great Expectations & Soda Core

 + Add check opens the command palette at the top of the editor, not a clipped inline dropdown

-- Custom checks: Write any check the catalog doesn't cover: give it a name and a condition expression; generated in the correct syntax for whichever framework you picked
+- Custom checks: Write any check the catalog doesn't cover: give it a name and a SQL fail condition (rows matching it fail).
+The condition runs in your warehouse's own SQL dialect shown in the field label and generates a SodaCL failed-rows check or a GE

 - Generated output uses your real connection details: host, port, database, user, and schema are filled in; only the password stays as an environment variable placeholder